antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/README.md

 This repository documents the complete lifecycle of managing Android Enterprise devices using Microsoft Intune, from preparing the cloud environment through to monitoring and troubleshooting managed endpoints.

-By combining Microsoft Entra ID, Microsoft Intune and Android Enterprise, I created a practical laboratory that demonstrates the day-to-day responsibilities of an Endpoint Administrator working within a modern Microsoft cloud environment.

-Rather than focusing solely on product features, the repository follows a structured administrative workflow, showing how devices are enrolled, applications are deployed, security policies are enforced, configuration settings are applied, devices are monitored and operational issues are investigated using Microsoft Intune.
+Beginning with the initial Microsoft Intune configuration and continuing through device enrolment, application deployment, Compliance Policies, Configuration Profiles, device management, monitoring and troubleshooting, each chapter documents practical administrative tasks performed within a working Microsoft cloud environment.

-Completing this project has strengthened my understanding of enterprise endpoint management while reinforcing best practices for technical documentation and GitHub portfolio development.
+Completing this project strengthened my understanding of modern endpoint management while reinforcing the relationship between Microsoft 365, Microsoft Entra ID and Microsoft Intune as an integrated cloud administration platform.

+In addition to developing technical skills, this repository further enhanced my ability to produce structured technical documentation using Markdown and GitHub, creating a professional portfolio that accurately reflects hands-on experience with enterprise endpoint administration.

+This repository completes the **TechLab365 Microsoft Cloud Administration Portfolio**, demonstrating the progression from Microsoft 365 administration to identity management and finally to endpoint management using Microsoft Intune.

 ---

-## Author
+# Author

 **Antonio Gabriele Rizzo**

-GitHub Portfolio – Microsoft Cloud Administration Learning Series
+TechLab365 – Microsoft Cloud Administration Learning Series

 - Microsoft 365 Administration
 - Microsoft Entra ID Administration